 A small, steady amount of sugar or carbohydrate in the diet won’t necessarily reach the threshold to release insulin.
 But once insulin is released, fat stores will be affected.

 Apart from obesity, there are other issues associated with glycemic load.
 And these issues are much more sinister …

 Carbs, Bacteria, And Your Dog’s Gut

-When this occurs, inflammation in the gut can cause the enterocytes, or intestinal cells, to separate, letting pathogens, bacteria and undigested proteins (also called food antigens) enter the bloodstream.
+When this occurs, inflammation in the gut causes the enterocytes (intestinal cells) to separate.
+This lets pathogens, bacteria and undigested proteins (also called food antigens) enter the bloodstream.

 In some cases, the antigen from the undigested foreign protein can look like the structure of one of the body’s own tissue proteins.
-So the immune system will attack not just the foreign invaders, but its very own tissues.
+So the immune system doesn’t just attack the foreign invaders … but its very own tissues.

 This is called molecular mimicry and can lead to the body creating antibodies against itself, which is the cause of autoimmunity or autoimmune disease.